About the Women's

 Our commitment to reducing inequities in healthcare and our care for vulnerable and disadvantaged women and newborns has always been an important part of our leadership in the health system.
 We will continue to advocate and lead on sensitive and important women’s health issues including addressing violence against women as a health issue, and improving access to sexual and reproductive healthcare.

-Our workforce is central to the high quality care and services we provide.
-Every employee in every area of the hospital will be part of achieving our vision of transforming healthcare for women and newborns in Victoria.
+Our workforce is at the heart of the high quality care and services we provide.
 Building on our culture of a shared sense of purpose, compassion and commitment, we will invest in our staff through professional development, training and support, to deliver responsive person-centred services and care.
-We will refresh and revise our workforce strategy to ensure we maintain the supply of appropriately skilled services, and to identify those skills required to deliver our new and emerging strategic priorities.
+We will refresh and revise our workforce strategy to ensure we maintain the supply of appropriately skilled professionals in all disciplines to deliver our core services, and to identify those skills required to deliver our new and emerging strategic priorities.

 Our research, knowledge translation and innovation will lead and drive better health outcomes for women and newborns

-We will invest in our workforce and our systems to meet the changing needs of our patients and consumers
+We will invest in our people and our systems to meet the changing needs of our patients and consumers

 We will provide an exceptional patient and consumer experience that delivers improved health outcomes for women and newborns